ZhengHe-MD/ram/README.md

 ![](https://img.shields.io/badge/python-3.8+-blue.svg)

 RAM stands for Repeat-After-Me.
-It's a python script that can generate repeat-after-me audios for languages learning purposes from any audios.
-Podcasts, open courses, interviews, documentaries, songs, you name it.
+It's a python script that can interpolate your audios with blanks that let you do repeat-after practice for language learning purposes.
+You can specify the difficulty level of the generated audio.
+The easier the level, the shorter the segments, the longer the blanks and the lower the playing speed.
+And it supports a high range of languages thanks to the [silero-vad](https://github.com/snakers4/silero-vad) project.

 ## Demo